Milkdromeda-333/opinionist/DOCS.md

 TOFIX:
 - z index of navbar components
 - when error component is open in addNewPost, the close modal doesn't work
-- the current implementaion doesnt keep username and id after refresh just the jwt token

 ---

-- [x] add posts: i think i just need to gather the form data, and send to backend with user id, and check that it is in the DB.
-- [] remove dummy data, if there are no posts say that, otherwise get all posts and display in order newest to oldest.

-needs headers for axios